ShuheZhang-MUMC/Wavelet-Forward-FPM/README.md

 </div><br>

 ## News
-**2024/12/11:** Our paper has been selected to be featured on the front cover of the issue. 🎉 Cheers! <br>
+**2024/12/11:**  :sparkles: Our paper has been selected to be featured on the front cover of the issue. 🎉 Cheers! <br>
 **2024/09/24:** 🔥 Our paper has been accepted by Laser & Photonics Reviews!

 ## How to use